noxoua/filament-activity-log/README.md

 ### Logger - Field Value Views

-Logger class has the `fieldViews` property, here you can define how to display specific fields in the activity log views.
+The Logger class has the `fieldViews` property where you can define how to display specific fields in the activity log views.

 ```php
 public static ?array $fieldViews = [